 Wi-Fi-enabled biometric time clocks.
 Hardware technology built into a Wi-Fi-enabled time clock leverages biometric (finger scan) technology to ensure greater time-punch accuracy.
 As Paychex HR consultant Dorene Crimi Lerner notes, "a timekeeping system with a finger scan* or a clock with biometric features can be very effective in deterring time-theft.”

 Automated time-tracking.
 Cloud-based solutions offering real-time access to data provide a viable alternative to manual time-tracking processes.
 Such automated systems feature employee dashboards and flexible punch methods, available via an employee's smartphone or tablet device.

 Biometric kiosk.
 This Android-based touch-screen tablet employs fingerprint readers and other types of authentication to help businesses curb employee misconduct.
-In some cases, however, biometric fingerprint clocks may not be ideally effective.
-As Keup notes, "There are issues with this technology in work environments where there's a lot of grime, paint, grease, etc., that can obscure fingerprints."
+In some cases, however, biometric finger scan clocks may not be ideally effective.
+As Keup notes, "There are issues with this technology in work environments where there's a lot of grime, paint, grease, etc., that can obscure finger scans."